civicrm/civicrm-dev-docs/docs/framework/pseudoconstant.md

 As of CiviCRM 4.4 (and to a limited extent 4.3) there are option retrieval methods which bridge these different ways of storage and return options in a predictable way for every field in the database.

-!!! note **Historical note**
+!!! note "Historical note"
     Prior to 4.4, the `CRM_*_Pseudoconstant` classes contained 1 function per option list.
 Those single-purpose methods are deprecated and in 4.4 many have been removed.
 The 'constant' api is therefore also *deprecated* in CiviCRM 4.3 and 4.4 in favor of the api.getoptions method.

 | Method | Version Added | Purpose | Example |
 | --- | --- | --- | --- |